prtkgpt/questdb.io/docs/concept/designated-timestamp.md

 Representation of `designated timestamp` as a special column alongside other existing timestamp columns.
 Note that:

-- the `designated timestamp` column only allows ordered timestamps
+- The `designated timestamp` column only allows ordered timestamps.
-- any other `timestamp` column tolerates out-of-order timestamps
+- Any other `timestamp` column tolerates out-of-order timestamps.

 <img
   alt="Comparison between a designated timestamp and a normal timestamp"